napari/napari/docs/source/plugins/for_plugin_developers.rst

 ========================

 This document explains how to extend napari functionality by writing a plugin that can be installed with ``pip`` and autodetected by napari.
-For in-depth information on how plugins are used internally in napari, see :ref:`plugins-for-napari-developers`.
+For more information on how plugins are implementated internally in napari, see :ref:`plugins-for-napari-developers`.